Last Updated on 14th September 2020 by Sarah and Justin

 3. Seek superior solution at 7/11.
 Obtain cheap alcohol and use to numb liberally based on the previous advice of a NYC oral surgeon.

 4. Try to be a tough guy and eat ramen for dinner because you’re in Japan and ramen is to be eaten always.
 Regret this on first spoonful.
 (Eat it all anyway.)

 5. Upon coming to terms with the fact that this is not a temporary situation, begin to have overly dramatic but serious existential dread about pain, life, and travel.

-6. While you try to be zen, wonderful wife tries to find find English-speaking dentist in Kanazawa.
+6. While you try to be zen, your wonderful wife tries to find an English-speaking dentist in Kanazawa.
 She fails.
 You both consider the irony that only 2 days earlier you were in Tokyo, where there are many.

 7. But she is successful in finding one in your next destination, Kyoto.** Both become amazed that not only do they respond to her email inquiry immediately, but that they can fit you in soon after you arrive.

 8. Try to relax, thinking to yourself how fortunate you are that this happened in mega-advanced Japan instead of elsewhere.
 Google “dental care in Japan” just to be safe.
 Realize this was a terrible idea as you sit awake in pain reading horror stories.
 Revert to crisis mode.

 9. Arrive at the dentist nervous that they will give you a root canal without anesthesia in a dirty room with other patients (see above).